 Of course, you can also create the links from the second issue.
 Make sure to use the correct link direction.

-Now that we have made all the preparations, we can do the PI planning and bring the Agile Hive reports as well as the team breakout views and the program boards to life.
+Now that we have made all the preparations, we can do the PI planning and bring the Agile Hive reports as well as the Team Breakout views and the ART boards to life.

 If the Breakout Board is opened from within a team, it is team-specific and represents the respective team in the first row.
 The capacity for this team can then be entered here.

-The Program Board is always displayed identically, regardless of which project it was opened from.
+The ART Planning Board is always displayed identically, regardless of which project it was opened from.

 Step 1 - Capacity